Police: Sam's Club employee shot co-worker Tuesday night, went back to work the next morning

 Police believe Brooks was hiding behind a vehicle in the parking lot when his co-worker walked outside, and he allegedly ambushed the victim.
 Brooks is being booked on charges of attempted murder and illegal use of a weapon.

-Police used surveillance video from the store to help find identify him as the gunman.
+Detectives used surveillance video from the store to help identify him as the gunman.
+That footage reportedly showed the victim running from Brooks and collapsing at the front door of a nearby restaurant.

 Investigators are still trying to determine what may have led to the shooting.